Kruze clients are twice as likely to get acquired as the average startup. Find out why here

 When should I file the R&D tax credit payroll offset?

-In early 2022, after you’ve closed out your 2021 books.
-Work with your CPA on an R&D tax credit study: once you’ve determined what your tax credit will be, add it to your 2021 annual corporate form 1120 and file the return.
+Early in the year, after you’ve close your books, it’s time to get ready to file for the credit.
+Work with your CPA on an R&D tax credit study: once you’ve determined what your tax credit will be, add it to your annual corporate form 1120 and file the return.
 In the quarter following your 1120 filing, you can start applying those tax credits to your payroll taxes.

-For example, if you file your Form 1120 by March 15th, the first payroll tax offset you would receive is for Q2 2022.
+For example, if you file your Form 1120 by March 15th, the first payroll tax offset you would receive is for Q2.

 When should I file the R&D tax credit payroll offset?